astral-projects/gomoku-web/docs/gomoku-backend-api.md

 >
 > The `turn` property can only be `B` or `W`.
 >
-> Both `winner` and `turn` properties might not be present in the representation, depending on the game state.
+> Both `winner` and `turn` properties might not be present in the representation, depending on the game state:
 > - If the state is `in_progress` the `turn` property is present.
 > - If the state is `finished`, the `turn` property is not present, and:
     >